UCB-INFO-BACKEND-WEBARCH/spring-23/README.md

 [## Intro to Python Programming](./Intro%20to%20Python/Intro%20to%20Python.md)

 Topics we covered:
 1. Fundamentals of computers and memory storage
 2. Basics about Python as a programming language
 2. Variables and Operators
 3. Conditionals
 4. Loops and Iterators
 5. Functions
 6. Classes and Objects in Python

 [## Tooling - Understanding Github and Postman](./Tooling/Github.md)

 Topics we covered:
 1. Basics of Github - Repositories, branching, staging, commits, fetch, push, pull
 2. Working together on Github - Merge conflics

 [## Intro to Flask - Understanding the basics of Flask and setting up your first server](./Intro%20to%20Flask/README.md)

+Topics we covered:
+1. DNS and how it works?
+2. What is a webserver?
+3. What do you even mean when you say things like HTTP and APIs?
+4. Basics of Flask
+    1. Syntax and Decorators
+    2. Running your server
+    3. Different API Methods - GET, PUT, POST and DELETE
+    4. Getting data into your API (I) - Overview of URL Params, Query Params, API Body
+    5. Using URL Params to get input into your API